MIRI Cross-Mode Recommended Strategies

 The accuracy of this procedure depends on several aspects:

 - The TA source should be the brightest source in the ROI.
-If there is a source brighter (by any factor) than the one selected by the observer, TA will be carried out on that.
+If there is a source of comparable brightness, or brighter, than the intended target, there is a high risk of the algorithm returning the interloper's centroid.
 If there is a source with the same brightness the algorithm will perform TA in the first one encountered following the direction in which the detector is read out.

 - Users should be aware that regions with bright diffuse emission may also result in false identification of the TA target.
 To reduce the possibility of this happening, the checkbox area is a very small one.